They say you cannot cross the same Shatun twice.

 “Is it true?”
 I asked.

 That first night, the land offered us a clearing.
-Trees towered above us, insects singing, somewhere a distant bird call.
 We made a small fire.
 Though it had only been a day, my head swam, as if part of me lagged a step behind the rest.
 For a moment, I wondered if we’d already crossed into the spirit lands.

 Chang pressed a bowl of hot porridge into my hands.